Transform Your Not-So-Big Backyard into an Attractive, Charming, and Comfortable Place

 Purple flowers mixed with the shrubs along the edges of the backyard of this 1-story, 4-bedroom Contemporary style house plan give it a serene and calm aura (Home Plan #190-1011).

 For a bigger “wow” factor, go with brighter and bolder colors – as in the vibrant blue and orange in this cozy backyard corner.

 Spruce up the backyard with some creative lighting fixtures for your spring and summer night entertaining.
 Positioned at different levels, lights make a small space look bigger.
 In addition to a fire pit, there are string lights, glass candle lanterns, path lighting, hanging tea lights, or railing jars.

-Left: String lights illuminate a small backyard and give it enhanced ambiance for outdoor dining.
-Right:Tea lights hang on tree branches.
+String lights illuminate a pergola on a small backyard patio and give it enhanced ambiance for outdoor entertaining (Photo: Randy Fath on Unsplash).

 5. Keep Outdoor Furniture to a Minimum – but Dress It Up

 Be selective and efficient in your choice of backyard furniture, and make sure there’s enough room to move around the chairs and tables.
 Think comfort, practicality, and function – and don’t forget colors and accents to perk up the space.

 Left: Less is more.
 Minimalist furnishings with colorful touches are the attraction in this small backyard.
 Right: An array of throw pillows in warm earth tones is the focus in this yard.
 The complementary shades are eye-catching and appealing.